 A targeted rate of $68.34 will be introduced on 1 July 2019.
 The charge, which is in line with other areas that also receive the service, will appear on your next rates’ notice for 2019/2020.

 Why is the food scraps targeted rate being introduced now?

 There is a cost to provide the kerbside collection service for the processing of food scraps.
 The best way to provide this service is through a targeted rate.
-With the food scraps service being rolled out to Papakura last year, Papakura ratepayers have paid a targeted rate of $67.00 for their food scraps kerbside service for the 2018/19 year.
-It is proposed that the targeted rate for Papakura will be $68.34 in 2019/2020.
-We are now proposing to introduce a food scraps collection targeted rate of $68.34 for the almost 2,000 properties in the North Shore former trial area currently receiving the service for free.
+When the food scraps service was rolled out to Papakura households in March 2018, a targeted rate of $67.00 was introduced for the 2018/19 year.
+This increased to $68.34 in 2019/2020.
+The same targeted rate of $68.34 will now apply to the almost 2,000 properties in the North Shore former trial area.
 This ensures all properties receiving the food scraps service are treated equally.
-The food scraps service is due to be rolled out across the rest of urban Auckland from 2020/2021.
+The food scraps service is due to be rolled out across the rest of urban Auckland from 2021.

 Why hasn’t it been introduced previously?